clean-arch-enablers-project/cae-framework/README.md

 public abstract class DeleteInactiveLeadsUseCase extends RunnableUseCase {}
 ```

-Use Case types which accept input require the parameterized generic type of the input to be a subclass of ```UseCaseInput```, this way the Use Case can leverage the ```UseCaseInput``` API for input validation rules.
+Use Case types which accept input require the parameterized generic type of the input to be a subclass of ```UseCaseInput```, this way the Use Case can leverage the ```UseCaseInput::autoverify``` API for input validation rules.
 For the output types nothing is required.

 <br>